andyt/cop_magento_backup/README.md

 Back it up.
 -----------

-To use it, drop your authentication vectors into a magento_backup.yml file to look a little something like this:
+To use it, drop your authentication vectors into a `magento_backup.yml` file to look like this:

 		site_name: your_app_name
 		database: